Forward Party (United States): Elected officials

 In May 2023, Jordan Marlowe, the mayor of Newberry, Florida, announced that he was switching his party registration from Libertarian to Forward, becoming the party's first sitting executive.
 On June 21, 2023, two Democratic members of the Pennsylvania State Senate announced they were joining the Forward Party.
 Senators Anthony H. Williams and Lisa Boscola announced that, while they were retaining their Democratic Party affiliation and caucus membership, they were also affiliating with the Forward Party and would be labeled as "Forward Democrats" according to the Forward Party.

 In August 2023, Philadelphia City Commissioner Seth Bluestein and Allegheny County District Attorney Stephen Zappala announced their affiliation as Forward Republicans.
 In November 2023, Stonington Town Selectwoman Danielle Chesebrough became a member of the Forward Party, and was reelected on an independent Forward Party ticket.
 She became the Forward Party's first elected official in Connecticut.
 In total, the Forward Party considered to have elected Forwardists Danielle Chesebrough of Connecticut as Stonington First Selectman, James Kole of Maryland as Laurel Councilman, Seth Bluestein of Pennsylvania as Philadelphia City Commissioner, Chris Woodward of Pennsylvania as Lower Heidelberg Twp Auditor, and Steve Zappala of Pennsylvania as Allegheny District Attorney.

-In March 2025, Daniel Thatcher announced his affiliation with the Forward Party, bringing Forward Party representation to the Utah Senate.
+In March 2025, Daniel Thatcher left the Republican Party and announced his affiliation with the Forward Party, bringing Forward Party representation to the Utah Senate.
+In December 2025, Thatcher retired and was replaced by Forward member Emily Buss in a special election that used approval voting.

 Ballot access

 In 2023, the Forward Party gained ballot access in Florida, South Carolina, and Utah.
 Five candidates ran for various offices throughout Utah in the 2024 United States elections.
 In June 2023, Christine Todd Whitman, one of the party's founding-co-chairs, said that the party's goal was to achieve ballot access in all 50 states by 2025.
 In early 2024, the party added Colorado and Virginia, where it qualifies to have its name printed on ballots if its candidates get on the ballot via petition.
 In Colorado, it qualified as a minor party.
 In August 2024, Lindsey Williams Drath, the party's CEO, said that Forward hoped to achieve federal recognition by 2028.
+In January 2026, Forward announced they have the signatures to qualify in New Mexico.